 Positive trends in workplace wellness

-Although endota had only officially launched their Workplace Wellness program earlier this year, Christina tells us they’ve always been involved in that space in one way or another.
+Although endota had only officially launched their Workplace Wellness program in early 2023, Christina tells us they’ve always been involved in that space in one way or another.

 “From the time we started in 2000, we were connecting with corporates and organisations.
 But of course, wellbeing wasn’t a word back then,” she recalls.
 “Unlike today, where it’s been catapulted to the forefront.”